Volentix/documentation/.github/CONTRIBUTING.md

 ## Communication

 Each project is expected to manage their own communication and platform.
 Please see the project file CONTRIBUTING.md file for specifics.
 If the project does not list a communication channel, please escalate using the process [Escalation](#escalation) above.

-## What We Are Looking For

-In addition to the communication channels, the projects root CONTRIBUTING.md file will also provide a section outlining the kind of work they are looking for at the moment.

-## Styling

-Each project is responsible for providing its own code style guides.
-Please see the projects CONTRIBUTING.md file for details.

 ## Contributing